muratk3n/thirdwave/en/README.md

 ---

 Here's how it works; shit goes bad.
 Existing structures fail to help.
-New leaders rise to help, run the gamut around left and right, left bcz ppl need it, but ultimately the nationalist part which is incompatible spills over its borders, war ensues.
+New leaders rise to fill the void, run the gamut around left and right, left bcz ppl need it, but ultimately the nationalist part which is incompatible spills over its borders, war ensues.

 Nationalists do not say use the L word bcz during 40s it is associated with internationalism, or [shudder], Jews.
 It's not used now, but blow